-The OX-TRAN Model 2/40 has the capability of generating a controlled RH for both the Carrier Gas and the Test Gas.
-The maximum generated RH for the Carrier Gas and the Test Gas is 90% RH.
+The OX-TRAN Model 2/48 has the capability of generating a controlled RH for the Carrier Gas.
+The generated RH range for the Carrier Gas is 50% - 90% RH.
 For the minimum RH that can be generated refer to the section on "Sample Conditioning Capabilities" in Chapter 9.

 Humidified Carrier gas is created by moving pressurized gas through a humidifier filled with HPLC-grade water and mixing the wet gas with a dry gas in the appropriate ratios.
-Humidified Test Gas is created using a steam generator to add water vapor to dry compressed air.